Kees-van-der-Oord/OBS_PTZ_Camera_Control_Panel/README.md

 The actual .cgi commands are present in the file 'foscam.html'.
 When another 'type' is specified, the server will look for an .html file with that name.
 The javascript in the .html file uses a XMLHttpRequest to send the commands to the server.
 The server forwards all requests with a non-empty path to the camera.

 The python webserver only supports one client.
-To support more cameras you have to start a session for each camera on a different port.
+To support more cameras you have to start a server session for each camera on a different port.